Concentrated Animal Feeding Operations (CAFO) Water Quality General Permit

 UPDATE Renewal of General Permit TXG920000

-The TCEQ is proposing to renew and amend General Permit No. TXG920000, which authorizes manure, sludge and wastewater discharge into or adjacent to water in the state by CAFOs.
+On July 2, 2014, the Commission adopted a renewal and amendment of General Permit No. TXG920000, which authorizes manure, sludge and wastewater discharge into or adjacent to water in the state only during chronic or catastrophic rainfall or catastrophic conditions by concentrated animal feeding operations (CAFOs).
 The permit provides coverage for both Texas Pollutant Discharge Elimination System and State-only CAFOs.

 Delinquent Fees and Penalties Will Affect Processing Your Application

 Effective Sept.
 1, 2012, the TCEQ redefined delinquent accounts to include those entities or people** who owe at least $25 in delinquent penalties or fees.
 The previous threshold for delinquency was $200.
 This new $25 threshold is the same amount used by us to place an entity on Warrant Hold with the Comptroller of Public Accounts.